Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 4:Commit Changes: Commit your changes with a descriptive message: git commit -m "Description of changes made" 5:Push Changes: Push your commit to the GitHub
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?